syncfusion-content/document-processing-docs/Document-Processing/Excel/Conversions/Excel-to-ODS/NET/Excel-to-ODS-Conversion.md

 ---
 title: Excel to ODS Conversion in Syncfusion .NET Excel Library
 description: In this section, you can learn how to convert Excel docuemnts to ODS docuemnts using Syncfusion .NET Excel library
-platform: file-formats
+platform: document-processing
 control: XlsIO
 documentation: UG
 ---

 # Excel to ODS Conversion

 The Open Document Format for Office Applications (ODF) is also known as OpenDocument.
-It is an XML-based file format for spreadsheets, charts, presentations, and word processing documents.
-It was developed with the aim of providing an open and XML-based file format specification for office applications.
+It is an XML-based Document Processing for spreadsheets, charts, presentations, and word processing documents.
+It was developed with the aim of providing an open and XML-based Document Processing specification for office applications.
 OpenOffice uses ODF format as its default document format.
-The OpenDocument Spreadsheet (ODS) is the file format for Excel documents.
+The OpenDocument Spreadsheet (ODS) is the Document Processing for Excel documents.
 XlsIO supports conversion of XLS/XLSX documents to ODS.

 ## Saving ODS in different platforms